-Figure 10.
-Evolution of flexural strengths.
+Figure 10 Evolution of flexural strengths

-Figure 11.
-Evolution of compressive strengths.
+Figure 11 Evolution of compressive strengths

-The mortar strengths are acceptable at 28 days: between 5 to 6MPa in flexural test and between 28 to 41MPa in compressive test.
-These resistances improve clearly to reach very important performances after 1 year: between 7 to 9MPa in flexural test and between 43 to 61MPa in compressive test (strengths improvement about 50% between 28 days and 1 year).
+The mortar strengths are acceptable at 28 days: between 5 to 6 MPa in flexural test and between 28 to

+41 MPa in compressive test.
+These resistances improve clearly to reach very important performances after 1 year between 7 to 9 MPa in flexural test and between 43 to 61 MPa in compressive test (strengths improvement about 50% between 28 days and one year).
 Highest strengths are obtained with slag addition (30%) BC.
 5% replacement of slag by 5% of marble conduct to the same results (TC1 cement).
-Beyond 10% replacement of slag by marble (TC2 and TC3), we can observe an important decrease of strength (especially of compressive strength).
-Contrary to popular belief, the mortar with pozzolan (TC4 and QC) give the highest strength at short term.
-The quaternary cement (QC) gives similar strength at short term and quite correct strength at 28 days (equivalent CEM II32.5) and at long term (51 MPa).
+Beyond 10% replacement of slag by marble (TC2 and TC3), an important decrease of strength (especially of compressive strength) could be observed.
+Contrary to popular belief, the mortar with pozzolan (TC4 and QC) gives the highest strength at short term.
+The quaternary cement (QC) gives similar strength at short term and quite correct strength at 28 days